 We did a little exploring discovering right away where one could relieve one self.
 The next morning the woman that made meals for us twice a day showed us where a stream was a short distance directly west through the trees.
 She also took us to her village meeting with the elder and others.
 All were taken by Phyllis.
 Even though she used no lipstick or eye make up and wore loose fitting meditation clothes she was still striking and as well as, taller than almost everybody in the village.
 Her flawless, unblemished nearly pure white skin glowed radiant in the sun and all the children, who she seemed to be immediately taken by and vice versa, would gather around just to touch her.
 For even me it was tough to be immune.
 When Phyllis would take showers under the tree using the portable shower I would practically have to go into a full Nirodha state to survive.

-After about three or four weeks when I could sense she felt comfortable with her surroundings, the villagers, the jungle, her safety, and especially so with her meditation sessions, I told her I would be leaving.
+After a week or two when I could sense she felt comfortable with her surroundings, the villagers, the jungle, her safety, and especially so with her meditation sessions, I told her I would be leaving.
 The next day, following one final wave from a distance, I headed alone into the jungle on the same trail the two of us came in on and I never saw her again.

 MONG LA: MOS EISLEY SPACEPORT OR MAYBERRY, R.F.D?